Skip to main content

 2. Site engineer verifies executed work and quality status.

-3. QS or billing engineer records measurement and deductions.
+3. QS or billing engineer records measurement and deductions on a joint measurement sheet.

 4. Project manager approves the RA bill.